CHAMPIONING STUDENT SUCCESS AT UCR

 Fall 2025

-- Launch of the Slate Student Success Platform across all undergraduate advising units
+- Launch of the Slate Student Success Platform across all undergraduate advising units and students

-WHAT IS SLATE STUDENT SUCCESS Platform?
+WHAT IS SLATE STUDENT SUCCESS PLATFORM?

-The Slate Student Success Platform is UC Riverside’s newest constituent relationship management (CRM) tool for student advising.
+Slate Student Success Platform is UC Riverside’s newest constituent relationship management (CRM) tool for student advising.
 With Slate’s intuitive features, advisors and students can make the most out of every advising session.
 Advisors can focus on providing in-depth guidance and support, ensuring that each student's unique academic needs are met.

 WHAT ARE THE BENEFITS OF SLATE?